 - Supply Chain Management, Michigan State University (18 credits)

 - Supply Chain Management, Penn State University (24 credits)

 - Supply Chain Management, University of Texas, Austin (21 credits)

-This gives ISM graduates a significant advantage in the job market and the workplace and has led to the WMU ISM program being ranked #12 in the nation by the Gartner research firm.
+This gives WMU graduates a significant advantage in the job market and the workplace and has led to WMU being consistently ranked a top program in the nation by the Gartner research firm.

-The extensive curriculum means that ISM students must plan their course of study carefully.
+The extensive curriculum means that supply chain students must plan their course of study carefully.

 Application and advising